vilinski/presentations/slides/index.md

 `Option`: `Some(value)` or `None`

-- Option is new `null`
+- `Option` is new `null`
 - gives a meaning to `null`, not eliminates it
 - **ADT** - must be handled on the place
 - can cause NRE if comes from java
     - `new Option(javaObject)`
-- slightl performance drawback - heap instead of stack
+- slight performance drawback - heap instead of stack
 - not overuse it, not propagate if not necessary
     - `flatMap` it away early or `getOrElse`
     - don't use `get` - runtime exception!